katebrich/Master-thesis/README.md

 We do the same thing for ligand binding sites values - create a directory 'lbs' and put there files for all the structure.
 Then, we run this command:
 ```
-python3 analysis_pipeline.py -d dataset_file -o output_dir -t A
+python3 Scripts/source/analysis_pipeline.py -d data/datasets/test.txt -o output -t A
 ```
-where output_dir is the directory which contains subdirectories 'features' and 'lbs'.
+where 'output' is the directory which contains subdirectories 'features' and 'lbs' with files in correct format.
 The program **should recognize that these folders already exist** and it should compute the analysis only.

 <a name="four"></a>
 ## 3. Training a P2Rank model